Section 6 – Playing rules: Part 1

 (b) For violation of this rule, play shall be stopped and the face-off shall be in the neutral zone at the face-off spot nearest the attacking zone of the offending team or at the origin of the attempted pass, as covered by the rules.

-(c) The position of the player’s feet, and not that of his stick, shall be the determining factor in all instances in deciding an “off-side”.
+(c) The position of the player’s feet, and not that of their stick, shall be the determining factor in all instances in deciding an “off-side”.
 A player is off-side when both feet are completely over the inside edge of the determining blue line involved in the play.

 Note 2: It should be noted that while the position of the player’s feet is what determines whether a player is offside, the question of an off-side never arises until the ball has completely crossed the line at which time the decision is to be made.